Toddler standing in a bright white kitchen holding a teal stainless steel water bottle with a flip-top straw lid, best toddler water bottles 2026

 The Daycare Reality Check No One Writes About

-Stuff the marketing copy doesn’t tell you, based on three years of drop-offs:
+Stuff the marketing copy doesn’t tell you, based on what comes up most often in parent forums and daycare reviews:

 Name labeling is non-negotiable.
 Most daycares require your kid’s name on every single item, full name, visible.
 Painter’s tape doesn’t survive the dishwasher.
 The built-in name spot on the Hydro Flask Flex Boot is an actual feature, not marketing fluff.
 Otherwise, permanent-marker it directly on the bottom (brands’ warranties don’t cover Sharpie ink, but honestly, the bottle will die before the ink fades).